Marlins end long skid against Nationals | Devdiscourse

 Marlins left fielder Harold Ramirez followed Dean with his own great catch, grabbing a liner while crashing into the wall.
 Backed by that defense, rookie Jeff Brigham, 27, earned his first career save, pitching a scoreless ninth.

-Washington, currently in line for the NL's top wild-card position, had its two-game win streak snapped.
+In seeing its two-game winning streak snapped, Washington fell into a virtual for the top wild card in the National League with Milwaukee.
+The Brewers, who beat Pittsburgh 4-3 on Sunday, are a percentage point behind the Nationals.
+Washington has two more games remaining than does Milwaukee.
 The Marlins snapped a string of 11 consecutive losses to the Nationals this year.
-It was also the home finale for Miami, which finished 29-52 at Marlins Park.
+It was also the home finale for Miami, which finished 30-51 at Marlins Park.
 The Marlins have the worst overall and home records in the National League.

 Neither starting pitcher got a decision.
-Washington's Austin Voth allowed just one run in five innings, and Miami's Pablo Lopez was touched for three runs, also in five frames.
-The win went to Jarlin Garcia (4-2).
-Nationals reliever Wander Suero (6-9) took the loss.
+Washington's Austin Voth allowed just one run on three hits in five innings, and Miami's Pablo Lopez was touched for three runs on six hits, also in five frames.
+The win went to Jarlin Garcia (4-2), who worked one inning of scoreless relief.
+Nationals reliever Wander Suero (6-9) took the loss after giving up two runs on one hit while recording only one out.

 Both teams scored one run in the first inning.
 Washington leadoff man Trea Turner had his bat sawed in half but still muscled a bloop single to center.
 Adam Eaton and Anthony Rendon followed with singles, with the latter getting the RBI.